escherba/dotfiles/README.rst

 Basics
 ~~~~~~

 First, install Xcode from the App Store.
-Following that, install the
+Then, install the
-command-line development tools.
-In the terminal,
+command-line development tools as follows: in the terminal,

 ::